Thermal bridges in the threshold area – an invisible problem that can be costly

 • eliminate thermal bridges,

-• increase the durability and energy efficiency of the door,
+• increase the durability and energy efficiency of doors,

-• provide a sales advantage — because they perform not only on paper, but also in everyday use.
+• They give you an edge in sales — because they don’t just work on paper, but in everyday use.

 Do you want to eliminate thermal bridges in your doors?

-Together, we’ll eliminate thermal bridges.
-With no compromises.
+Together we will eliminate thermal bridges.
+Without compromises.

 Would you like to see how the COMBI system can optimize your production as well?